How to use Sauna?

 1. Sauna Room

 • Check the sauna room before switching on the power.
 Do not dry clothes in the sauna, and do not cover the stove in any way.
+This causes the most fires in saunas.
+There is a drying cabinet in utility room for your use.

 • Make sure the sauna door is closed toward the washroom.